xfiveco/front-end-test-project/README.md

 ## Project Delivery
-Create a public repo on your Github or BitBucket account and share the project URL with us once it’s done.
+Create a public repo on your Github or Bitbucket account and share the project URL with us once it’s done.
 Please, do not use Xfive or X-Plosion words in your repository name (use generic name like *test*).

 ## Quality Assurance